drdnar/scanvideo-textmode/README.md

 This implements text rendering for the RP2040 `scanvideo` library.
-Thanks to hand-optimized assembly code, this is fast enough for 640×480 60 Hz VGA at a modest overclock of 150 MHz.
+Thanks to hand-optimized assembly code and the RP2040's interpolators, this is fast enough for 800×480 60 Hz WVGA at a modest overclock of 150 MHz.
+It can probably handle 640×480 60 Hz VGA at 120 MHz, but I don't plan on testing that.

 ## Usage

 Adjust the settings in `CMakeLists.txt` to match your project's hardware.
 Pay particular attention to pin mappings, `TEXT_VIDEO_MODE`, and `SCREEN_` size.

 Due to the small size of the demo, `set(PICO_NO_FLASH 1)` is selected, which preloads all code and data into RAM.
 In a larger, more functional project, you may need to disable this.
 In `main.c`, you can also override the text buffer size and select an alternative font named CP437,